rust-lang/book/nostarch/chapter11.md

 }
 ```

-Testing that a condition will cause a panic!
+Listing 11-8: Testing that a condition will cause a panic!

 We place the `#[should_panic]` attribute after the `#[test]` attribute and
 before the test function it applies to.
 Let’s look at the result when this test